penseipublicidade/website/docs/controls/navigationdrawer.md

 ### `indicator_shape`

 The shape of the selected destination indicator.

-The value is an instance of [`OutlinedBorder`](/docs/reference/types/outlinedborder) class.
+Value is of type [`OutlinedBorder`](/docs/reference/types/outlinedborder).

 ### `position`